Do’s And Don’ts of Healthy Salad Recipe

 1. Turn your regular salad into a healthy fruit salad

 When it comes to a healthy salad, most people only think of vegetables but including fruits in the salad would not only make it healthy but tangy and tasty too.

 You can add various types of apples that can lend a sweet and bitter taste.
-Fig is another brilliant option along with berries to add flavour.
+Fig is another brilliant option along with berries to add flavor.
 It is best to keep fruit fresh and not dried, as dried fruits add unnecessary sugar.

 2. Add nuts to make a healthy salad

 Crunchy nuts are always a welcome addition to a healthy salad.
 Nuts can fill a crunch craving in a healthy way.

 Nuts are loaded with antioxidants and various nutrients which is beneficial for the body.
 But do remember that nuts also pack a lot of calories and fat, so stick to a small serving to avoid going overboard.

 If only lettuce and cucumber is your go-to salad base, then it is time for a change.